 - Include a Statement of Purpose (Admissions Essay)

-- All transcripts, official or unofficial, from all universities attended.
+- All transcripts, official or unofficial, from all the schools you have studied.

 - Results of the GRE General Test